Kevin Borseth: Michigan

 Soon after taking over Michigan, he became well known after the video of a very emotional news conference, which took place February 28, 2008 after a dramatic loss to Wisconsin, became a popular internet video.
 In the conference, Borseth started off by throwing his clipboard at the podium with intense force, then passionately complained about his team giving up a double-digit lead, failing to collect offensive rebounds and being called for a foul on what he considered a legitimate box-out.

 In his first season at Michigan, the team improved from 10–20 to 19–14, enjoying their first winning season and postseason bid (Women's NIT) in six seasons.
 Borseth led the Wolverines to two more WNIT berths in the next three seasons and returned them to the NCAA tournament in 2012, where they lost in the first round.

 Return to Green Bay

 On April 4, 2012, Borseth announced he was resigning as Michigan's coach and returning to Green Bay to coach the Green Bay Phoenix women's basketball team at UW-Green Bay due to it being closer to his home.
 He was replaced by Kim Barnes Arico, who had spent the previous ten years at St. John's.
+Borseth would appear in six NCAA Tournaments in his final run as a head coach, winning six Horizon League tournament championships, and eight regular season championships in the conference.
+Borseth’s final freshmen recruits to college basketball were Maren Westin, Sophie Lahti, and Meghan Schultz before Borseth retired following the 2023-24 season.